nrrrdcore/terminal/README.md

 ```
 $ git add . -A
 ```
 Here appending the `-A` to the `add .` command  tells the terminal to create (or stage) any files you've added to your project (images included) and simultaneously to delete any files (or images) that you removed.
-This can be super helpful when you're getting started with a project and adding and deleting a ton of assets.
+This can be super helpful when you're getting started with a project and adding and deleting a ton of "assets".

 ```
 $ git commit -m"your commit message here"